bbtfr/evil-proxy/README.md

 proxy.store_filter do |req, res|
   # Optional, if you don't set `store_filter`, evil-proxy
-  #   will save all the network traffic
+  #   will save all the network traffic.
   res.unparsed_uri =~ /www.google.com/
 end